dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 Basically what we are going to do during this article is to check how the statement above works on real examples.

-Before starting out the research there are 2 more important facts to understand about the uops cache
+Before starting out the research there are 2 important facts to understand about the uops cache

 IAOM/2.5.2.2: